 Hedge accounting is used to verify that changes in the fair value of a hedging instrument or cash flows fully or partially offset the corresponding changes of a hedged item.
-Details of life insurance hedging can be found in section 13.3.2 relationship between hedging and hedged instruments is formally documented.
-The documentation contains information on the Risk Appetite Framework, hedging strategy and the methods used to demonstrate hedge effectiveness.
+Details of life insurance hedging can be found in section 13.3.2 relationship between hedging and hedged instruments is formally documented, The documentation contains information on the Risk Appetite Framework, hedging strategy and the methods used to demonstrate hedge effectiveness.
 Hedge effectiveness is tested at the inception of the hedge and in subsequent periods by comparing respective changes in the fair value or cash flows of the hedging instrument and the hedged item.
-The hedge is considered effective if the change in the fair value of the hedging instrument or in cash flows offsets the change in the fair value of 80-125%.
+The hedge is considered effective if the change in the fair value of the hedging instrument or in cash flows offsets the change in the fair value of the hedged contract or portfolio or in cash flows within a range of 80-125%.